JasmineZhangxyz/genderDebiasing/README.md

 ## 4. Bolukbasi et al. Debiasing

-Code related to [Bolukbasi et al.]() debaising is found in the 2016debais folder.
-Here, the files include:
+Code related to [Bolukbasi et al.](https://arxiv.org/pdf/1607.06520.pdf) debaising is found in the 2016debais folder.
+See the ReadMe in the folder for more details. ([Code credit](https://github.com/tolga-b/debiaswe))
-*